• Get Inspired

 There’s no polite way to say it: our roofers were lazy.
 Not catastrophically bad, just complacent.
 They assumed the height of the house would protect them from scrutiny.
 They weren’t prepared for homeowners with a camera, a daily checklist, and the preparedness to call an expert if needed.

-And then there were the comic moments.
-Us showing up out of nowhere, smiling brightly and offering coffee, while they hastily tried to cover up some slapdash shortcut they’d hoped we wouldn’t notice.
+Me or my husband showing up out of nowhere, smiling brightly and offering coffee, while they hastily tried to cover up some slapdash shortcut they’d hoped we wouldn’t notice.
 Or the way they looked slightly guilty, like children caught drawing on the walls - which, to be fair, they were doing, just with slate.

 And on the final day, we stood in front of the house with a bottle of wine and some chocolates, trying to wrap things up graciously.
 They smiled back, all wide-eyed sincerity, and said: “Wir haben das Maximum für euch rausgeholt.”